olegabu/fabric-starter/org3.md

 `mychannel`.
 Scenario adds `org3` to the network and grants `org3` write access to the `mychannel`.

-## Two channel org
+## Channel with 2 orgs

 `file: org3_new_channel.sh`

-Existing org `org1` and new org `org3` wants to create a new channel without `org2`.
+This scenario depends on the previous one.
+It assumes that `org3` has all crypto material generated, peer started and joined to `mychannel`.

-Scenario depends on the porevious one.
+Now existing org `org1` and new org `org3` wants to create a new channel without `org2`. `org1` creates a channel `newchan` where it is the only member.
+Then it creates and sends channel update transation that adds `org3` to `newchan`.
+This transaction does not require signing as `org1` is the only member of the channel consortium.
+Finally, `org3` peer joins `newchan` and verifies it can invoke transations and run queries against the channel data.

-Issue with read-only access for `org3` is resolved.
+In the previous experiment `org3` had no write access to the channel after joining.
+Now this issue is resolved and `org3` can write and read channel data.
+Issue looks like some misconfiguration in the previous experiment.

 ## Chaincode upgrade